Mon–Thur: 7am to 5:30pm

 Prior to the application of these stop sign warrants, consideration should be given to less restrictive measures, such as a yield sign.

 Studies conducted in cities where such signs were widely posted in residential areas show no evidence of having reduced pedestrian crashes, vehicles speeds or legal liability.
-In fact, many types of signs which were installed to warn of normal conditions in residential areas failed to achieve the desired safety benefits.
-Further, if signs encourage parents to believe that children have an added degree of protection - which the signs do not and cannot provide - a great disservice results.
+Children shouldn't be encouraged to play in the roadway.

 Federal standards discourage the use of "children at play" signs.
 The Michigan Vehicle Code prohibits the installation of any sign that is not specified in the Michigan Manual of Uniform Traffic Control Devices.
 To be effective, traffic controls should meet five basic requirements: